 Meteorologists need sensors that are on the ground directly measuring local weather conditions, as well as in orbit high above Earth’s atmosphere observing the "big picture" remotely.
 The United States has a network of ground stations for measuring surface and upper-air weather conditions at particular locations and times.
 However, this network leaves gaps in the information about the geographical extent of weather phenomena, their speed and direction of movement, and their duration.
 Satellite data are also needed to provide a complete and continuous picture of atmospheric conditions.
-The Geostationary Operational Environmental Satellites (GOES) and supporting data processing centers provide timely environmental information to meteorologists and their audiences alike – graphically displaying the intensity, path, and size of storms.
-Forecasting the approach of severe storms for 35 years, the GOES are a cornerstone of weather observing and forecasting.
+Forecasting the approach of severe storms since 1975, GOES are a cornerstone of weather observing and forecasting.

 Geostationary satellites rotate with Earth from west to east directly over the equator at an altitude of 35,800 km (22,300 statute miles).
 Because the satellite orbits in the same direction as Earth turns on its axis and matches the speed of Earth’s rotation at the equator, the satellite always has the same view of the Earth’s surface.
-The U.S. has two Geostationary Operational Environmental Satellites (GOES) in service, one positioned to view the west coast and the Pacific Ocean and one to view the east coast and the Atlantic.
 Geostationary satellites are in position to maintain a constant vigil over nearly half the planet.

-The instruments on the GOES that measure electromagnetic energy are called radiometers.
-GOES carries two types of imagers: One measures the amount of visible light from the sun that Earth’s surface or clouds reflect back into space.
+The instruments on GOES that measure electromagnetic energy are called radiometers.
+GOES carry two types of imagers: One measures the amount of visible light from the sun that Earth’s surface or clouds reflect back into space.
 The second measures the infrared energy that Earth’s surface and clouds radiate back to space.
-Because the GOES can sense infrared radiation, they can operate at night.
+Because GOES can sense infrared radiation, they can operate at night.

 Communications, transportation, and electrical power systems can be disrupted and damaged by space weather storms.
 Exposure to radiation can threaten astronauts and commercial air travelers alike, and has affected the evolution of life on Earth.
 Geomagnetic storms and other space weather phenomena pose a serious threat to all space operations, and can result in total mission failure.